raadned/vertx-kafka-integration/README.md

 # Project Description

-Sample project to test the Vert.X - Kafka integration.
+Vert.x service interacting with a Kafka topic.

 The main components are:

- - A Vert.X webserver exposing a REST endpoint that will trigger the Kafka producer.
+ - A Vert.X webserver exposing a REST endpoint that will activate the Kafka producer.
- - Consumers are listening to the queue and processing the messages.
-These are modelled as worker verticles.
+ - Consumers are listening to the Kafka topic and processing the messages.
+The Kafka consumers are based on Vert.X worker verticles.
  - Project configuration is passed in as json

 ## Dependencies